Frequently Asked Questions

 Can I transfer completed units at CSU, Chico to another institution?

 In most situations, transferring CSU, Chico units to another institution is not a problem.
-Before you enroll, we strongly suggest checking with your adviser at your home campus to confirm that the course(s) will apply to your degree.
+Before you enroll, we strongly suggest that you check with your advisor at your home campus to confirm that the course(s) will apply to your degree.

 Can I enroll in a course without being admitted to the University?

 Yes, on a space-available basis, with faculty permission.
-Students may enroll through Open University.
+Non-admitted students may enroll through Open University.

 What steps must I take to be admitted to the University?

-Details are provided at the New Student Admission and Registration Information web page.
+Details are provided at the Admissions/Registration Procedures web page.

 Can I enroll in a course at any time?

-Online courses follow the University Calendar.
+Online courses follow the University’s Academic Calendar.
+CSU, Chico is on a semester system.
 Chico does not utilize revolving enrollment.

 When do classes start?